Chadosaurus/Super-Pause-Menu/Super Pause Menu Alpha builds/README.md

 -Added a folder in \Super pause menu\Emulators for older emulator hotkey configs.
 Called "Older and alt emulator configs" -Updated launchbox plugin from .netcore 3.1 to 6.
 Can now push game filepath to the pause menu -Changed the pause/unpause button in mame to F5 to match the new mame default keys.
+-Updated settings program, now has "alternative manual root folder" selection.
+Will be used for launchbox and attract-mode for CBZ, CBR manuals.